syncfusion-content/uwp-docs/uwp/Pivot-Gauge/Relational/Getting-Started.md

 >**Important**
 To start with v16.2.0.x, if you refer to Syncfusion assemblies from trial setup or NuGet feed, include a license key in your projects.
 Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering a Syncfusion license key in your UWP application to use the components.

-This section explains the steps required to create a simple SfPivotGauge control bound to a relational data source such as IList or IEnumerable.
+This section explains the steps required to create a simple [SfPivotGauge](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.PivotGauge.SfPivotGauge.html) control bound to a relational data source such as IList or IEnumerable.

 ## Initializing SfPivotGauge control

 1. Open Visual Studio IDE and select **File > New > Project** to open the new project dialog.

-2. Select **Installed > Templates > Visual C# > Windows > Universal > Blank APP(Universal Windows)** to create a new UWP application and name the project as "SfPivotGaugeDemo".
+2. Select **Installed > Templates > Visual C# > Windows > Universal > Blank App (Universal Windows)** to create a new UWP application and name the project as "SfPivotGaugeDemo".

-The target version/minimum version dialog appears, in which you can change the target version of the application as **"Windows 10 (10.0; Build 10240)".**
+The target version/minimum version dialog appears, in which you can change the target version of the application to **"Windows 10 (10.0; Build 10240)"**.

 The SfPivotGauge control can be initialized and added to the application through any of the following ways: